interTwin-eu/itwinai/docs/explain_workflows.rst

 TRAIN
 ^^^^^^^^^^^^^^^^
 The Datrainer component covers the actual model training.
-Taking train, test, and validation datasets as inputs, the Datatrainer returns
+Taking train, test, and validation datasets as inputs, the Datatrainer returns its input as well as the final trained ML model for further use.

 .. image:: figures/comp_Train.png
     :scale: 12%

 ADAPT
 ^^^^^^^^^^^^^^
+The Adapter component gives the user a lot of flexibility in component arrangement.
+It takes any number of inputs and can output any number of them in any order.
+Since this component only selects and rearranges the given inputs, there is no restriction on number or format of inputs.
+The user then defines which inputs they want passed on and in what order these should be passed on.
+An example of this is given in (?).
 .. image:: figures/comp_Adapt.png
     :scale: 12%

 PREDICT
 ^^^^^^^^^^^^
+In order to gauge the performance of the trained model, the Datapredict component receives the trained model and the test dataset as input, then outputs a prediction dataset for that model.

 .. image:: figures/comp_Predict.png
     :scale: 12%